rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 #### Configuring Ingress for External TLS when Using NGINX v0.25

-Rancher v2.3.0 shipped with NGINX v0.25.1.
-In this version, the behavior of NGINX has [changed](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0220) regarding forwarding headers and external TLS termination.
-Therefore, in the scenario that you are using external TLS termination configuration with NGINX 0.25, you must edit the `cluster.yml` to enable the `use-forwarded-headers` option for ingress:
+In NGINX v0.25, the behavior of NGINX has [changed](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0220) regarding forwarding headers and external TLS termination.
+Therefore, in the scenario that you are using external TLS termination configuration with NGINX v0.25, you must edit the `cluster.yml` to enable the `use-forwarded-headers` option for ingress:

 ```yaml
 ingress: